 The Setsu-do In Nakayama Hokekyo-ji

-.
-It is so fascinated that it looks like a small temple in the mountain
+so fascinated looked like a temple in the mountain side.
+The Setsudo is

 Jurasetsunyo means 'ten female devils', so they are the strong guards

 to protect the Lotus Sutra.
 They are Runba, Biranba, Kokushi, Keshi, Kokushi,